 Yes!
 Curable has been designed to be as user-friendly as possible, and Clara is there to guide you through all of the tools and techniques.
 Plus you can redo any lesson or exercise at any time by using the roadmap part of the app.
 In addition, Curable staff is always on call to answer any questions you have.

-We strive to help everyone who subscribes to Curable feel less worried about their pain and to have hope for relief (if if they haven't experienced symptom reduction) within their first month.
-If you are subscribed to the annual subscription plan and haven't experienced any quality of life improvements around the one month mark, please contact us at email@example.com.
+We strive to help everyone who subscribes to Curable feel less worried about their pain and to have hope for relief (if they haven't experienced symptom reduction) within their first month.
+If you are subscribed to the annual subscription plan and haven't experienced any quality of life improvements around the one month mark, please complete a quick form to submit your refund request at curablehealth.com/refundrequest.
 As long as you appear to have put in an honest effort by returning to do the exercises, we will refund your subscription fee in full.

 The most common reason for this is you are currently in panic mode.
 You can tell because the background will be black.
 To exit simply tap the X in the upper left-hand corner.